-- Use shoreline grasses to prevent bank erosion. - Use dry detention basins/catchments to buffer flooding and excessive runoff that may contain sediment. - When constructing drainage systems, pay close attention to engineering details such as subsoil preparation, the placement of gravel, slopes, and backfilling. - Internal golf course drains should not drain directly into an open water body, but should discharge through pretreatment zones and/or vegetative buffers to help remove nutrients and sediments. - Maintain a vegetative cover on construction sites until it is actually ready for construction.
+- For construction projects, utilize erosion and sediment control BMPs such as silt fence, wattles (logs), straw, or erosion matting as appropriate. - Use shoreline grasses and/or other vegetation to prevent bank erosion. - Use dry detention basins/catchments to buffer flooding and excessive runoff that may contain sediment. - When constructing drainage systems, pay close attention to engineering details such as subsoil preparation, the placement of gravel, slopes, and backfilling. - Internal golf course drains should not drain directly into an open water body, but should discharge through pretreatment zones and/or vegetative buffers to help remove nutrients and sediments. - Maintain a vegetative cover on construction sites until it is actually ready for construction.